-Workforce Investment Act
+Workforce Innovation and Opportunity Act

-To be eligible, an applicant must have been either laid off, due to no fault of their own, live in a household where the family income falls within federal WIA income guidelines, or be listed as a food stamp recipient.
+To be eligible, an applicant must have been either laid off, due to no fault of their own, live in a household where the family income falls within federal WIOA income guidelines, or be listed as a food stamp recipient.

-All applicants who are deemed eligible may not be accepted into the WIA program for the semester for which they have applied.
+All applicants who are deemed eligible may not be accepted into the WIOA program for the semester for which they have applied.
 In that situation, an applicant’s file will be placed in holding until the next semester.
 All applicants will be notified as to whether they are accepted, placed in holding, or denied.

 Applicants are expected to be enrolled full-time (at least 12 hours of credit classes) and must maintain a GPA of 2.0 or higher, have good work ethics grades, good attendance, and maintain a positive attitude.

 WIOA participants must complete their program of study within two years and be ready to go to work.
 Generally, an applicant will be deemed ineligible if he or she has a previously earned credential and the skills that would effectively assist him or her with attaining a job in the current job market.